 We ended up walking around until late in the evening, stopping at restaurants with pictures on their menu (since we can't read Japanese!) starving until we got into an argument.
 Thankfully we got lucky at that point and happen to find a sushi bar!
 Just what we were looking for!
 Luck was on our side after all!

-Desperately tired, we weight our choices and opted for the shady looking route as opposed to risking having to deal with the questionable-at-best areas we had just walked through.
+Desperately tired, we weighted our choices and opted for the shady looking route as opposed to risking having to deal again with the questionable-at-best areas we had just walked through.

 While we kept hoping this walk down the path of darkness wouldn't turn into a nightmare (picturing "kidnapped girls missing" as the media headline), we were relieved beyond imagination when we turned a corner to the recognizable sights and sounds of our neighborhood!

 Lesson learned: Always stick to known areas at night!